 This course continues instruction in previously introduced software at an advanced level and the relation of the law as it applies to the use of technology current in the law office.
-The importance, portability and utilization of this knowledge in entering into and advancing in the legal professions is given special emphasis.

-Prerequisites: AAS degree in legal assistant studies or LAW 2403/LS 403, MST 1101/MS 101 and an additional 27 legal specialty course credits
+The importance, portability and utilization of this knowledge as it impacts and advances the legal professions is given special emphasis.
+Prerequisites: AAS degree in legal assistant studies or LAW 2403, MST 1101 and an additional 27 legal specialty course credits